Volume 84, Number 3, November 2008

 2 Department of Condensed Matter Physics and Materials Science, Tata Institute of Fundamental Research Homi Bhabha Road, Mumbai 400 005, India

 We report an investigation of the higher-order magnetic susceptibilities, measured across a low-temperature metastable magnetic phase transition in La0.46Sr0.54Mn0.98Cr0.02O3.
 Measurements of the second- and third-order magnetic susceptibilities clearly indicate that this re-entrant transition is associated with the emergence of a finite spontaneous magnetisation as in a canted antiferromagnet.
 The large relaxation time scales seen in this system probably originate from self-generated clusters which arise as a consequence of Cr substitution in the host antiferromagnetic lattice.

-75.30.Kz – Magnetic phase boundaries (including magnetic transitions, metamagnetism, etc.).
+PACS: 75.47.Lx – Manganites / 75.50.Lk – Spin glasses and other random magnets / 75.30.Kz – Magnetic phase boundaries (including magnetic transitions, metamagnetism, etc.)

-© EPLA 2008
+© EPLA, 2008